Zigong Dinosaur Museum

 The Zigong Dinosaur Museum (自贡恐龙博物馆 (自貢恐龍博物館, Zìgòng Kǒnglóng Bówùguǎn)) is located near the city of Zigong, Sichuan, China, in the township of Dashanpu.

 History

 The museum sits on top of a large concentration of a diverse dinosaur assemblage from the Shaximiao Formation.
 The museum claims the largest number of dinosaur fossils in the world and covers 25,000 square meters with a display area of 3,600 square meters.
 It attracts up to seven million visitors a year.

 In 1980s, vast quantities of dinosaur fossils were excavated in the Middle Jurassic Shaximiao Formation, 7 km north-east from downtown Zigong, including a dinosaur named after the township, Dashanpusaurus.
 Because of the unique and articulated (intact) bone remains, Zigong is important to paleontologists and dinosaur enthusiasts.
 The Zigong Dinosaur Museum was established in 1987, becoming the first museum based almost entirely on dinosaurs in Asia.
 Mounted specimens include Omeisaurus, Gigantspinosaurus, Yangchuanosaurus, Huayangosaurus and Xiaosaurus.

+During 2011, plans for a second minor building (simplified Chinese: 恐龙探秘馆) of the museum were made with the excavation of some Omeisaurus jiaoi specimens from Jurassic sediments above that of the original main building.
+Construction of the second building concluded in 2023, within it holds displays of dinosaurs from other parts of China, the original burial site of Omeisaurus jiaoi (ZDM 5050) specimens and a cross-section of the local stratigraphy.

+The second building serves to provide basic information and introduce the history of paleontology to the general public.
+It showcases a vast range of specimens across the globe ranging from dinosaur eggs, rock specimens to casts of Tyrannosaurus skulls and feathered dinosaurs.